Cilmara/IGTI/README.md

 </div>

-Task done during the IGTI Data Science bootcamp.
-I am a student in the area.⚠️
+⚠️ Task done during the IGTI Data Science bootcamp.
+I am a student in the area.

-### I'm recording my learning with tools for data analysis, especially data analysis. 💾
+💾 I'm recording my learning with tools for data analysis, especially data analysis.

 ### Software
 + pyhton